ulan-24/ansible.openvpn/README.md

   - Starts OpenVPN network/service

 - **client**
-  - Generates OpenVPN client `.ovpn` profile using a template
+  - Generates OpenVPN client `.ovpn` profile from template
   - Sends an email to the OpenVPN user with the client profile for desktop/mobile import
   - Retrieves OpenDNS config pushed from OpenVPN server